 - Curved blade design keeps toppings in place

 - Dishwasher-safe and easy to clean

 If you’re keen to try out pizza scissors but are hesitant to spend a lot of money, the Asdirne Pizza Scissors are our number one budget recommendation.
-Priced at only $9.89 (as of 5/11/22), they still offer excellent cutting ability and a comfortable design that will not pull your toppings apart.
+They still offer excellent cutting ability and a comfortable design that will not pull your toppings apart.

 Compared to the other two pizza scissors we recommend, the Asdirne falls down in that it does not have a protective lower blade, so you may have to take more care when cutting to not scrape or damage surfaces.
 We don’t recommend using this as an in-pan cutter, unlike the other two brands.
 It’s also slightly smaller, with a blade length of 6.5″, making them inferior for cutting larger pizzas with very thick crusts.